 Planets visible to the naked eye

-Mercury is too close to the Sun and is not currently observable.
-The tiny planet passed behind the Sun (superior conjunction) on October 8.
-It will gradually reappear in the evening sky in early November.
+Mars is too close to the sun and is not currently visible.
+The Red Planet passed behind the sun (solar conjunction) on September 2, and will reappear in the dawn sky in October.

 Jupiter shines brightly in the south-southwest during the evening.
 The Giant Planet appears during twilight, some 20 degrees high, and then descends toward the southwest horizon where it sets around 10:00 p.m.
 On the evening of October 3, the crescent Moon hangs just 1 ½ degrees to the upper left of Jupiter.

 Saturn is also easy to see during the evening.
 The Ringed Planet appears in the south-southeast during evening twilight, culminates 22 degrees high in the south around 8:00 p.m., and sets in the southwest around midnight.
 The first quarter Moon shines just 2 degrees to the lower left of Saturn during the evening of October 5.